How to Introduce Yourself in an Interview as a Student?

 Start with an Informal Introduction

-When learning how to introduce yourself in a college interview, know that a polite greeting and a brief introduction to who you are always works best.
+When learning how to introduce yourself in a college interview, know that a polite greeting and a brief introduction to who you are always work best.
 State your name, current academic standing, and some details about your background.

 Highlight Your Family and Upbringing